2xic-archive/Reverse-engineering-tool/README.md

 -	hex view (click an instruction see where it is in the binary)

 #  Status with unicorn
 Currently I am running gdb and unicorn side by side on some static binaries, trying to get unicorn to run through the entire program flawlessly.
-Seems like special instructions like cpuid and xgetbv ~~and instructions that affect the eflags~~ give different results from gdb ... ~~The size I have allocated for the stack affects the run time (since some operations deal directly with the stack pointer) as well~~.
+Seems like special instructions like cpuid and xgetbv ~~and instructions that affect the eflags~~ give different results from gdb ...
 Also as far as I know, implementing system specific system calls also has to be done.
 The debugger I wrote for unicorn does help (a lot) with root cause analysis, so I hope to see some meaningful progress soon.

 #	Work in progress / ideas
 -	unicorn support